This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Create an S3 bucket configured for website hosting

-Head into the folder you’ve been using for this blog post series’s examples, and create a folder for a new OpenTofu
+Head into the folder you’ve been by using for this blog post series’s examples, and create a folder for a new OpenTofu

 root module called static-website: